 In "The Day of the Doctor", where Ten and Eleven convince the War Doctor to change history and avert the genocide of the Time Lords.
 Instead they come up with a plan to bluff the destruction of Gallifrey to the rest of the universe by shunting it into a pocket dimension, leaving the Daleks in orbit to be destroyed by their own weapons fire when the planet vanishes.
 The look of relief and joy on the War Doctor's face that he doesn't have to push the button and murder billions of his own people, speaks volumes.

 Mendol Ikemen has not one, but two faked deaths.
 The first is from the idols stabbing themselves with fake knives, and the second is the girls being shot with blanks.

-No Humans die neither in season 4 episode "Wishful Thinking".
-The only thing that "dies" is a teddy bear magicaly brought to life when the curse is reverted (and he was trying to commit suicide before).
+No humans die neither in season 4 episode "Wishful Thinking".
+The only thing that "dies" is a teddy bear magically brought to life when the curse is reverted.

 Life On Mars has the one with Reg Cole taking people hostage and threatening to kill someone at 2:00.
 As Sam says, "Nobody dies today."

 The Unit with "Natural Selection."
 Mind you, much of said episode is a Flash Back to Bob Brown's selection process and the plot involves no combat at all.

 There was also the episode with the All Just a Dream ending, so after Jess returns to reality we see the "murder victim" alive and well.

 Be very wary when Law & Order does this - if the Victim of the Week is still standing at the start of the trial segment, as a rule, the assailant will plead out and he'll be the one on trial for whatever made people try to kill him.